mozilla/code-review/docs/publication.md

 ## Publish results on Phabricator

-Once your task is triggered with the `code-review` attribute, its analysis artifact should be retrieved automatically by the bot if you use the default format.
+Once your task is triggered with the `code-review` attribute, its analysis artifact will be retrieved automatically by the bot.

 The bot will retrieve all issues from your artifact, and filter them using basic rules: